28 Aug Empowering Rural Communities – NGO’s Contribution

 Local Level Participation in Rural Development

-In recent years, there has been a standard shift in the approach to rural development.
+In recent years, there has been a standard shift in the approach to Empowering Rural Communities development.
 People-centred and situation-specific initiatives are being made.
 This is because rural problems vary depending on the situation, and problems must be treated locally utilising existing resources.
 As a result, ensuring that people are included in all development activities is becoming a must for each rural development endeavour.

 Rural Development’s Importance in India